 - Catering and activity coordination services

-Our lakeside property is designed for corporate retreats of 8-20 people.
-With flexible meeting spaces, private lake access, a pickleball court, sauna, hot tub, and full catering coordination, we handle the logistics so you can focus on your team.
+Our lakeside property is designed for corporate retreats of 8–20 people.
+Flexible meeting spaces, private lake access, a pickleball court, sauna, hot tub, and full catering coordination — we handle the logistics so you can focus on your team.

 Corporate retreat costs vary widely based on accommodation, catering, and activities.
 Here's how to plan effectively: